usc-cs599-group5/Content_Enrichment/README.txt

 # Execute generateGrobid.sh file to generate grobid.json file.
 sh generateGrobid.sh

+Part 6:
+Running this step requires setting the classpath, so we made the content-enrichment script to make it easier to run this.
+Run it like this:

+./content-enrichment geo /path/to/files

+The output is saved to geotopic.json.
+Note that the shell script may choke if there are spaces in the path you give it.

 Part 7:
 # generate regex file to be used in NER
 python generateRegex.py > regex.txt